seiferla/FiBo/docs/use_cases/UC_8_delete_account/UC_8_delete_account.md

   - the users private accounts including their stored cashflows will be deleted
   - the user will be deleted from every shared account
   - the user will be prompted to the login page
-- If the user cancels the dialog, tFinally, the user is shown the login page
+- If the user cancels the dialog, nothing happens.

 ### 2.1.1 Activity Diagram